mindis/CrawlFacebookPostTrees/README.md

 # CrawlFacebookPostTrees
-a crawler for Facebook post trees through web browser automation.
+A crawler for Facebook post trees through web browser automation.

 When executing the application, don't worry if firefox seems possessed! :-)

 The goal of the crawler is to download the share tree of each post in input.
-See figure.pdf for an example.
+See figure.pdf for an example of sharing tree.
 In the figure the POST is shared by user A, B, C, D and E. User A, B and C share the post from the root (the original page that issued the post) while user D and E share the post through user C.

+# Output
 The output of the application running on this simple example is constituded by two files:

 - example.dat (a graphic representation of the tree)